FitzwilliamMuseum/egyptiancoffins/_pop-ups/Horsefair-Shopping-Centre.md

   caption: Melanie Pitkin discussing ancient joinery at the Horsefair Easter Event.
 ---

-Situated on the historic site of the Horse Fair, the Horsefair Shopping Centre is a hub of activity.
-With 26 retail outlets, this is where most Wisbech residents indulge in retail therapy.
+Located in central Wisbech, the Horsefair Shopping Centre is a hub of activity for locals with 26 retail outlets.
+It is also home to Wisbech's main bus depot.

-We ‘popped-up’ at the Horsefair Easter event on April 17th 2019 which received over 2000 visitors.
-The event featured an Easter egg hunt, a choir, face-painting and other activities.
-Similar to the Rosmini Easter Event, the majority of our demographic was composed of families and children which meant making lots of Egyptian paintbrushes!
-Overall we had 43 meaningful engagements with visitors though made an impression on around 1500 people!
+We ‘Popped-Up' at the Horsefair Shopping Centre on two different occasions on April 9 and again for their Easter Funfair event on April 17.
+The latter featured a range of activities, including an Easter egg hunt, choir, food stalls, face painting and rides, and attracted more than 2000 people.
+Unsurprisingly, the main demographic at this event were families with young children, which meant our paintbrush making activity was particularly busy!
+But, it provided an excellent opportunity to have many meaningful engagements with parents while their children were occupied with painting (43 altogether).
+At our 'Pop-Up' on April 9, on the other hand, we recorded 23 meaningful engagements and 100 impressions made by passers-by.

+We would like to extend a very warm thank you to Kevin Smith, Manager of the Horsefair Shopping Centre in Wisbech for helping to facilitate our visits.